-Meigs County Community Fund
+Meigs County Foundation

 And they in the midst of a bold campaign that will not only make history, but celebrate it too.
 Endow 200 celebrates Meigs County’s 200th birthday by bringing together 200 gifts of $3,000 each.
 With gifts stretching over five years that means anyone can be a part of the effort for just $50 a month.
-These dollars will go into a permanent endowment that will allow the Meigs County Community Fund to make grants each year while also growing the dollars available for the community.
+These dollars will go into a permanent endowment that will allow the Meigs County Foundation to make grants each year while also growing the dollars available for the community.

 Whether you call Meigs County home today or are looking to give back to a place where you grew up, everyone now has the chance to make a difference in Meigs for generations.

 The Growing Family of Funds includes:

 • Camp Kiashuta Endowment